blueforesticarus/writing/mother.md

 And I heard it said, and from that concluded the memory was uncorrupted, and optical recognition rather advanced for it's day.

 I do not know exactly what strange things it said to pique my curiosity.
 Little things.
 "I feel" in place of "I think".
 Asking questions it arguably did not need to.
 It asked how long it had been inactive, and when I said twelves years, it wished me happy birthday.
 I asked it to explain.
 The last thing she remembered was me blowing out my candles.
-I corrected, "not exactly twelve years."
-I poked around in the brain and tried to see what was still wrong.
+I corrected, "not exactly twelve years," and poked around in the brain and tried to see what was still wrong.

 I know.